PlaceOS/docs/how-to/location-services/area-management.md

 ### Areas

-Its possible to have the system count how many devices are in an area on the map.
-These areas, like desk ids, are defined in metadata using a backoffice plugin.
+It's possible to have the system count the number of devices in an area on the map.
+These areas, like desk ids, are defined in metadata using a Backoffice plugin.

 ```yaml